-Prosecutors allege the woman enabled her son to be recruited and used as a child soldier from the age of 12 until he turned 15.
+Prosecutors had alleged that the woman enabled her son to be recruited by the so-called Islamic State (IS) and used as a child soldier from the age of 12 until he turned 15.

 There is an "absolute ban" on using children under the age of 15 for direct participation in armed conflict, including using children as couriers, guards or bait, prosecutors say.

 An estimated 300 Swedish nationals or residents are believed to have joined IS in Syria.